 Objectives and Content

-The course on physical climatology provides an understanding of present day climate, as well as climate variations in the past, present, and future.
+The course covers present day climate, as well as climate variations in the past, present, and future.
 It focuses on the physical principles governing the global energy budget, the role of the circulation of the atmosphere and oceans, and interactions between the different components of the climate system.
-The course will investigate the physical mechanisms important for climate related to changes in land surface properties (ice, snow, vegetation, etc.), atmospheric composition (gas and particles), clouds or orbital parameters.
-In addition, different methods for investigating natural climate variability and possible effects of anthropogenic climate change will be discussed.
+The course investigates the physical mechanisms governing changes in climate related to land surface properties (ice, snow, vegetation, etc.), atmospheric composition (gas and particles), clouds and orbital parameters.
+It also introduces climate variability that results from interactions within the climate system (e.g., El Niño).
+In addition, the concepts of natural climate variability and anthropogenic climate change are discussed.

-- explain the fundamental physical mechanisms behind large scale climate variability
+- will know the fundamental physical mechanisms for large scale climate variability and change

-- explain the main feedback mechanisms in the climate system
+- will know the main feedback mechanisms in the climate system

-- explain the nature of internal climate variability
+- is able to explain the nature of internal climate variability and anthropogenic climate change

-- explain key elements of global climate models and sources of uncertainty
+- is able to explain key elements of global climate models and sources of uncertainty

 Required Previous Knowledge

 Good knowledge in dynamics, meteorology and oceanography, in addition to basic knowledge in maths and physics, and programming skills